 6) RESEARCH / INNOVATION IN MEDICINE

-The presentation or sending of articles may preferably be done through the website of the magazine, where there is an editorial management system (see video tutorial), may also be sent by email to firstname.lastname@example.org and / or email@example.com
+The presentation or sending of articles may preferably be done through the website of the journal, where there is an editorial management system (see video tutorial).
+It may also be sent by email to firstname.lastname@example.org and / or email@example.com.

-The text of the manuscript (except the first page or page of the title) with the abstract and the keywords (abstract and keywords), the bibliographical references, the tables and their legends and the feet of figures will be included in a single file, while Each of the figures will be sent in separate files.
+The text of the manuscript (except the first page or page of the title) with the abstract including the keywords (abstract and keywords), the bibliographical references, the tables with their legends, and the feet of figures will be included in a single file.
+Each of the figures will be sent in separate files.
 These documents will be recorded in the "Attach Files" section.

 All the manuscripts must be accompanied by a cover letter, which will be included in the "Attach Files" section of the delivery system, indicating:

-4) that the instructions for the authors and the ethical responsibilities have been taken into account and, among them, that all the signatory authors fulfill the requirements of authorship and that all have declared the existence, or not, of conflict of interests in the "Page of the title "as in the" Additional Information "section of the shipping system;
+4) The instructions for the authors and the ethical responsibilities have been taken into account and, among them, that all the signatory authors fulfill the requirements of authorship and that all have declared the existence, or not, of conflict of interests in the "Page of the title "as in the" Additional Information "section of the submission system.

-5) in the event that part of the article had been previously published in another journal (redundant or duplicate publication), the details should be specified here and declare that it is in possession of the necessary publication permits of its author and editor.
+5) If part of the article had been previously published in another journal (redundant or duplicate publication), the details should be specified here and declare that it has the necessary publication permits of its author and editor.

-The average response time between receipt of the article and the decision of the editing committee varies between one to four months, depending on the speed of our reviewers and the response of the authors.
-Review articles, symposium articles, special section articles and case reports are evaluated by one or more reviewers.
-The editorials, letters to the editor, prominent personalities of public health and articles requested by the Journal (do not include those mentioned in the previous items), are evaluated only by the Editorial Committee, except in cases where by agreement the participation of a external pair.
+The average response time between reception of the article and the decision of the editing committee varies between one to four months, depending on the speed of our reviewers and the response of the authors.
+One or more reviewers evaluate review articles, symposium articles, special section articles, and case reports.
+The editorials, letters to the editor, prominent personalities of public health and articles requested by the Journal (do not include the items previously mentioned), are evaluated only by the Editorial Committee, except in cases where there is an agreement that requires external participation.

-•The main author of the article has the right to consult us at any time about the progress of the revision of his article, for this he must consider the revision times that will be communicated to him upon receiving his article; The response of the observations must be given within three weeks of sending the file, if it requires more time you must communicate it previously; In case you do not have an answer within five weeks of sending the communication with the observations, the article will be rejected; If you have any questions, you can consult us at: firstname.lastname@example.org or email@example.com
+•The main author of the article has the right to consult us at any time about the progress of the revision of his article.
+He must consider the revision times that will be given to him upon receiving his article.
+The response of the observations must be within three weeks of sending the file, and if more time is required, you must communicate with anticipation.
+In case there is no answer within five weeks of sending the observations, the article will be rejected.
+If you have any questions, you can consult at: firstname.lastname@example.org and / or email@example.com.

 Specific rules for each section

-Editorials Except for some exceptions, its wording will be done by order of the Editorial Committee on a current topic that refers or not to an article published in the same issue of the journal.
-It will have an extension of 800-1,000 words, with a maximum of 15 bibliographical citations.
+The redaction will be done by the editors on the current topic that refers to an article that is published in the same issue of the journal.
+It will have an extension of 800-1000 words, with a maximum of 15 bibliographical citations.
 It is preferable that only one or two authors be included.

-• Summary: In Spanish and English, around 250 words.
+• Abstract: In Spanish and English, around 250 words.
 It must be structured and concise: Objectives, Methods, Results and Conclusions.
-Keywords (key words): From three to seven, BIREME's "descriptors in health sciences" (http://decs.bvs.br/E/homepagee.htm) should be used for keywords in Spanish and MeSH NLM (http://nlm.nih.gov/mesh/) for keywords in English.
+Keywords: From three to seven, BIREME's "descriptors in health sciences" (http://decs.bvs.br/E/homepagee.htm) should be used for keywords in Spanish and MeSH NLM (http://nlm.nih.gov/mesh/) for keywords in English.

 • Introduction: Brief exposure (less than 25% of the length of the article) of the current situation of the problem, background, justification and objective of the study.

-Methods: Describe the methodology used, in such a way as to allow the reproduction of the study and subsequent evaluation of the quality of the information by the readers and reviewers.
-It is necessary to describe the type and design of the research, the characteristics of the population and the way the sample is selected when necessary.
+• Methods: Describe the methodology used, in such a way as to allow the reproduction of the study and subsequent evaluation of the quality of the information by the readers and reviewers.
+It is necessary to describe the type and design of the research, the characteristics of the population, and the way the sample is selected when required.

-Sometimes, it is convenient to describe the study area.
-If medicinal plants are used, the procedures for collection and identification should be described.
+Sometimes, it is convenient to describe the study area if medicinal plants are used, and the procedures for collection and identification should be described.
 Indicate how the variables of interest were measured or finalized.
-Show in detail the procedures performed, if they have been previously described, make the corresponding appointment.
+Show in detail the procedures performed, if they have been previously described, make the corresponding citation.
 The statistical procedures used must be mentioned.